refatbd/PipraPay-bot-notification-pro/README.md

 -   **Easy Bot Setup**: Connect your bot instantly by pasting the token.
 -   **Multiple Chat IDs**: Send notifications to multiple users, groups, or channels.
 -   **Granular Controls**: Toggle notifications for pending, completed, and failed payments.
+-   **Interactive Pending Confirmation**: Approve pending transactions directly from Telegram with a confirmation button.
 -   **Global Toggle**: Easily enable or disable the entire notification system with one click.
 -   **Interactive Bot Commands**: Get real-time sales and transaction data directly from your bot.
 -   **User-Friendly Interface**: A modern and intuitive settings page for easy management.